 On July 30, 2009, Fairmont entered into an option agreement to acquire an initial 51% interest in Almaden's Nicoamen River Claims located in the Kamloops Mining Division, British Columbia.
-In order to earn its interest Fairmont agreed to pay \$25,000 and incur \$300,000 in exploration.
-Fairmont may acquire an additional 9% interest by issuing a total of 300,000 common shares to Almaden and spending a further \$1,7 million on the property, both within a five year period beginning on April 14, 2010.
+During the six months ended June 30, 2011, Fairmont terminated its option on the property.